Cycle 3 – Item 137

 Another thing is that the book organizes certain dishes into families, providing a foundation recipe and derivations based thereon.
 For example, the soup above can be turned into a vichyssoise by substituting stock for the water and chilling it at the end, or a variety of other soups featuring other vegetables, such as potage au cresson with the addition of water cress; instructions are provided as to when specific vegetables should be added to the mix (e.g., at the start, after pureeing, just prior to serving).
 Thus, getting the hang of one thing leads to many more.
 Efficient.

 It’s the dawn of a new day.

-(For other recipes, see Mastering the Art of French Cooking)
+(See also Mastering the Art of French Cooking)